dice-roller/documentation/docs/contributing/readme.md

 #### Finding something to work on

-If you're unsure where to begin, you can start by having a look at the tickets flagged as [help wanted](https://github.com/dice-roller/rpg-dice-roller/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), and see if you can help with any of them.
+If you're unsure where to begin, you can start by having a look at the tickets flagged as ["help wanted" or "good first issue"](https://github.com/dice-roller/rpg-dice-roller/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22,%22good+first+issue%22), and see if you can help with any of them.

-If there aren't any flagged as `help wanted` that doesn't mean we don't want your help!
+If there aren't any flagged as with either label, that doesn't mean we don't want your help!
 Generally, we're happy for people to dig into any ticket that hasn't been assigned to someone.
 A ticket that has been assigned means that someone else is working on it.

 So have a look around the open tickets and see if you feel as though you can help with any of them.